 The charming historic town of Goderich Ontario sits on the edge of Lake Huron in southwestern Ontario.
-So charming in fact that it’s earned the title of Goderich prettiest town in Canada.
+It is so charming in fact that it’s earned the title of Goderich prettiest town in Canada.

 About Goderich Ontario